-A self-contained unit gives you the benefit of not having to manually fill the bin, which can save labor and prevent downtime.
+A self-contained commercial ice dispenser gives you the benefit of not having to manually fill the bin, which can save labor and prevent downtime.
 This convenience is especially important if you are buying a countertop ice dispenser for a self-serve drink station.
 A self-contained machine is more expensive than a dispenser alone, but if your customer volume fluctuates, it may be more practical to refill the ice as you need it.
-Ice in the bin that doesn’t get used will melt and go down the drain.
+Ice in the bin that doesn't get used will melt and go down the drain.

 The size of the unit you choose will depend on how much ice you need over the course of a day, as well as how much you need to handle your busiest rush periods.
 In the case of an operator-loaded unit, this will determine the storage capacity you need.